gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ### Configure the Kafka Connect JDBC Sink connector

-The Confluent JDBC Sink connector reads Avro records from the `energy-monitoring` Kafka topic and inserts them into `energy_log`.
+The Confluent JDBC Sink connector reads Avro records from the `energy-monitoring.avro` Kafka topic and inserts them into `energy_log`.
 Because the `timestamp` field arrives as a Unix millisecond integer, a `TimestampConverter` Single Message Transform (SMT) is applied to convert it to a proper SQL `TIMESTAMP` before writing.

 ```bash
 curl -X DELETE "http://${DOCKER_HOST_IP}:8083/connectors/timescaledb-sink"